edlau2/Tampermonkey/README.md

 Note: It appears that this does not work well with the 'Stock Market Helper', below.
 It causes the display of the values of shares you own, on the Stock Exchange page, to appear as $NaN.
 Since version 1.8 of Stock Market Helper, the block price is displayed as the 'Benefist Price' on the Info page of a stock in the Stock xchange.

+Note 2: I think this has subsequently been added to Torn itself, on the 'About' tab in the stock market or portfolio pages.

 **_Stock Market Helper_**

 - [Stock Market Helper.user.js] <!-- (https://greasyfork.org/scripts/384161-stock-market-helper/code/Stock%20Market%20Helper.user.js) -->